Hours: Full time, maximum term of 12 months at 38 hours per week

 To meet the selection criteria, candidate will require:

-For further information about the role please view the Parent Engagement Facilitator position description (PDF, 277kb) or phone Victoria Haggerston on (03) 9915 7320.
+For further information please view the Youth Development Coach position description (PDF, 271KB) or phone Rebecca Willmott on 0427 998 725.

-Applicants are required to submit a resume and complete the screening questionnaire »
+Applicants are required to submit a resume and completed screening questionnaire »

 Email written applications to: recruitment(at)bsl.org.au